 For this couple's boho-chic wedding, an instrumental version of "Wonderful Tonight" by Eric Clapton was played for the processional.
 Photo by Amanda McKinnon Photography

-"I wanted the music to be personal, so I chose the song 'Marry Me' by Train to be performed for the processional," share the bride, who walked down the aisle on the arm of her father.
-Photo by Kortnee Kate; Aisle runner by The Original Runner Company; Consulting by Viva Bella Events
+"I wanted the music to be personal, so I chose the song 'Marry Me' by Train to be performed for the processional," to be performed for the processional," share the bride, who was led on the arm of her father.
+Photo by Kortnee Kate

 To complement the spirit of the reception venue – the American Museum of Natural History, the theme from Jurassic Park played for the bridal processional.
-On a more romantic note, the bride walked down the aisle to "Love Story" by Taylor Swift.
+On a more romantic note, the bride took a walk down the aisle to "Love Story" by Taylor Swift.
 Photo by The Day

-Brittney Palmer's bridesmaids walked down the aisle as a soloist performed "Here Comes the Sun" by The Beatles on a grand piano.
-The bride glided down the aisle to a rendition of "Breathe Me" by Sia before meeting her groom, Aaron Zalewski, at the altar.
+Brittney Palmer's bridesmaids processed as a soloist performed "Here Comes the Sun" by The Beatles on a grand piano.
+The bride glided toward her groom to a rendition of "Breathe Me" by Sia before meeting her groom, Aaron Zalewski, at the altar.
 Photo by Daniel Kincaid Photography; Planning & Design by Bluebell Events; Rentals by Revelry Event Designers

-Bridesmaids preceded the bride down the aisle to the sounds of a string trio playing "Flightless Bird, American Mouth" by Iron & Wine, and Elaine followed to the strains of Leonard Cohen's "Hallelujah."
+Bridesmaids preceded the bride to the sounds of a string trio playing "Flightless Bird, American Mouth" by Iron & Wine, and Elaine followed to the lyrics of Leonard Cohen's "Hallelujah."
 "My son coming down the aisle in a wagon because he wasn't able to walk just yet is one of my favorite memories," shares basketball player Landry Fields of the emotional wedding processional.
 Photo by Christian Oth Studio

 Processional songs included the Hawaiian version of "Somewhere Over the Rainbow" by Israel "IZ" Kamakawiwo'ole, "I Will (Love You Forever)" by The Beatles, and "I Will Be Here" by Steven Curtis Chapman.
 "It's probably one of the most beautiful love songs I have ever heard," shares the bride of the latter selection.
 "Bryan and I were at a wedding a couple of years ago, and it was sung at the ceremony.
 It gives me goose bumps."
 Photo by KingenSmith

-As Krystal was escorted down the aisle by her father, a singer performed a soulful rendition of "Never Felt This Way" by Alicia Keys.
+As Krystal was escorted by her father, a singer performed a soulful rendition of "Never Felt This Way" by Alicia Keys.
 "It was beautiful, and I recall looking at the man I love and thinking this is perfect – this is amazing!" shares the bride.
-Photo by Amy & Stuart Photography; Consulting by Sterling Engagements
+Photo by Amy & Stuart Photography; Planning & Design by Sterling Engagements